cits5501/cits5501.github.io/src/faq.md

 and you must not distribute the questions or your answers to any other person.

-The tests are not invigilated but – as with all open assessments – any statistical anomalies will be investigated, and anybody may be asked to (orally)
+The quizzes and tests are not invigilated but – as with all open assessments – any statistical anomalies will be investigated, and anybody may be asked to (orally)
 **explain their thought process**{ class="hi-pri" } in coming up with their answers.

+The **exam is *not* open-book**{ class="hi-pri" }, and is invigilated, but you are permitted access to some materials and tools -- refer to the [Assessment page][ass-exam]{ class="hi-pri" } for more details.

+[ass-exam]: /assessment#exam

 **Checking your answers**{ class="hi-pri" }